 Notorious in the publishing industry for the nurturing of new writers, Lawrence made it a practice to visit the authors he represented.
 One of his authors, Barry Hannah, drew him to Oxford.
 Lawrence became so enamored of Oxford that he purchased a home near Rowan Oak and joined our community.
 At a party in 1990 for Mr. Lawrence at Houghton Mifflin, John Evans, the owner of Lemuria Bookstore in Jackson (who had sold more books published by Lawrence than any other bookseller at the time) said in tribute, “Sam has given the reader a fine bowl of literary gumbo.”

-Upon his death in 1994, his collection of Contemporary American Art came to the University of Mississippi Museum with an initial gift for the construction of the gallery.
+Upon his death in 1994, his collection of American Art came to the University of Mississippi Museum with an initial gift for the construction of the gallery.
 With funds for it’s completion from the University and the state of Mississippi, the Seymour Lawrence Gallery was dedicated in 1998.
 Many important 20th century artists comprise this collection including, Georgia O’Keeffe, Marsden Hartley, Man Ray, Arthur Dove and many others.